-- 1.32 Extensive work has been undertaken to build new demand forecasting models to predict use of the tram and the impact upon use of other transport: bus, rail and car.
-The modelling deployed to support the Edinburgh tram scheme is recognised by the professionals involved as among the most sophisticated ever prepared in support of a large-scale transport scheme. - 1.33 Annual demand for Phase 1a is predicted to be 11m tram passengers in 2011 and rises to 24m by 2031.
+- 1.32 Extensive work has been undertaken to build new demand forecasting models to predict use of the tram and the impact upon the use of other forms of transport (bus, rail and car).
+The modelling deployed to support the Edinburgh tram scheme is recognised by the professionals involved as among the most sophisticated ever prepared in support of a large-scale transport scheme. - 1.33 Annual demand for Phase 1a is predicted to be 11m tram passengers in 2011 and to rise to 25.5m by 2031.
 This growth is predicated on a forecast of substantial growth in the total travel market, as well as the additional predicted commercial and housing development as a result of the scheme.
 Between 2005 and 2031, demand for journeys by public transport is forecast to increase by 61% (1.8% p.a.).
 In the context of economic growth in Edinburgh and actual experience of patronage growth by LB, this is a conservative estimate with actual growth in bus patronage in 2006 of around 5% p.a.
-The tram provides the capacity to meet a large proportion of this increased demand which could otherwise be met only by cars or considerably more buses on increasingly congested roads. - 1.34 Modal shift from car is a key objective of the Local and Regional Transport Strategies and is fundamental to achieving the environmental, sustainability, health and traffic aspirations of the tram.
+The tram provides the capacity to meet a large proportion of this increased demand which could otherwise be met only by cars or considerably more buses on increasingly congested roads. - Modal shift from car is a key objective of the Local and Regional Transport Strategies (LTS and RTS) and is fundamental to achieving the environmental, sustainability, health and traffic aspirations of the tram.
 Phase 1 (Phase 1a and Phase 1b) of the tram project are forecast to generate 3m additional public transport trips in 2011, increasing to over 6m additional trips in 2031.
-These are mostly in areas directly served by the tram where the change from car to public transport use will be up to 10%.
+These are mostly in areas directly served by the tram where the change from car to public transport will be up to 10%.
 It is estimated Phase 1a will produce approximately 2.5m of these trips by 2011, rising to 4.2m by 2031.

-1.35 In 2011, about 17% of tram patronage will be new to public transport, rising to 20% in 2031 with the balance being predominantly those who would otherwise travel by bus and other modes of public transport.
+1.35 In 2011, about 17% of tram patronage will be new to public transport, rising to 20% in 2031.
+The balance of the increase will predominantly be those who would otherwise travel by bus and other modes of public transport.
 Congestion is characterised by the disproportionate effect that marginal increases in car use have on the total system.
-Therefore it is very important to maintain downward pressure on additional road use and the proportion of tram patronage new to the public transport market is therefore significant.
+Therefore, it is very important to maintain downward pressure on additional road use and the proportion of tram patronage new to the public transport market is therefore significant.
 It is also in keeping with results achieved on successful tram schemes elsewhere such as Croydon Tramlink, Nottingham, and Dublin.